usnistgov/CASE-Implementation-PROV-O/README.md

 ### Visual-design credits

 The `case_prov_dot` module adopts the design vocabulary used by Trung Dong Huynh's MIT-licensed Python project [`prov`](https://github.com/trungdong/prov).  `prov`'s [short tutorial landing page](https://trungdong.github.io/prov-python-short-tutorial.html) illustrates the shape and color selections for various nodes, edges, and annotations.
-The `case_prov_dot` uses this instead of the W3C's design vocabulary, illustrated in [Figure 1 of the PROV-O documentation page](https://www.w3.org/TR/prov-o/#starting-points-figure), because of the greater color specificity used for the various between-node-class edges.
+The `case_prov_dot` program uses this instead of the W3C's design vocabulary, illustrated in [Figure 1 of the PROV-O documentation page](https://www.w3.org/TR/prov-o/#starting-points-figure), because of the greater color specificity used for the various between-node-class edges.

 The version of `prov` that `case_prov_dot` draws its designs from is tracked as a Git submodule.
 This tracking is not for any purpose of importing code.
 The [`prov.dot` package](https://github.com/trungdong/prov/blob/2.0.0/src/prov/dot.py) is imported as a library for its styling dictionaries, though this CASE project implements its own dot-formatted render to implement some extending design decisions, some of which are specific to CASE concepts.

+[Conventions provided by the W3C](https://www.w3.org/2011/prov/wiki/Diagrams) were found after initial design of this section.
+Color selection has not been compared, but directional flow has been adopted.
+Notably, **time flows from up to down**, and when compared, **left to right**.  *(Note, though, that left-to-right temporal flow is not yet implemented.)*

-### Departures from original visual-design vocabulary
+### Departures from original visual-design vocabularies

 #### Activity-activity edges